Target Usage: To make use of multiple timelines of work in a local repository.

 hint: If you are sure you want to delete it, run 'git branch -D fantasy'

-As also hinted by the error message, you can replace the -d with -D to 'force' the deletion.
+As the error message suggests, you can replace -d with -D to force the deletion.

 git branch -D fantasy